DroppedLink/container-mcp-proxmox/README.md

 ## Example Usage in Cursor IDE

-Once configured, you can ask Cursor IDE:
+Once configured, you can ask Cursor IDE to perform complex Proxmox operations:

+### Basic Operations
-- "List all my Proxmox VMs"
+- "List all my Proxmox VMs and containers"
 - "Show me the status of VM 100"
-- "Create a snapshot called 'backup-2024' for VM 100"
+- "Start VM 101 and show me its status"
 - "What's the current cluster status?"

+### VM/Container Creation
+- "Create a new VM with ID 200 on node pve1, name 'web-server', 2 cores, 2GB RAM"
+- "Create a container with ID 300 on node pve2, hostname 'app-container'"
+- "Delete VM 199 (use force if needed)"

+### Resource Management
+- "Resize VM 100 to have 4 cores and 4GB RAM"
+- "Expand the disk of VM 100 by 10GB"

+### Backup & Restore
+- "Create a backup of VM 100 on node pve1"
+- "List all available backups"
+- "Restore VM from backup '/var/lib/vz/dump/vzdump-qemu-100-2024_01_01-10_00_00.vma.zst'"

+### Templates & Cloning
+- "Convert VM 100 to a template"
+- "Clone template 100 to create new VM 201 named 'web-clone'"
+- "List all available templates"

+### Snapshots
+- "Create a snapshot called 'before-update' for VM 100"
+- "List all snapshots for VM 100"
+- "Delete snapshot 'old-snap' from VM 100"

+### User Management
+- "Create a user 'john@pve' with email 'john@company.com'"
+- "List all Proxmox users"
+- "Set permissions for user 'john@pve' on path '/vms/100' with role 'PVEVMUser'"
+- "List all available roles and permissions"

 ## Troubleshooting